-Tier 2 co-ordinators work in the Multi Agency Safeguarding Hub (MASH) Early Help Team to help when cases are assessed as meeting a Tier 2 threshold.
+Tier 2 co-ordinators work in the Multi-Agency Safeguarding Hub (MASH) Early Help team to help when cases are assessed as meeting a Tier 2 threshold.
 The co-ordinators will assist in identifying support needs with the family and act as a critical friend to guide the professional network in undertaking a plan of support including Early Help Assessments (EHA), meetings and effective family plans.

-Tier 2 co-ordinators support Portsmouth Safeguarding Children Board training in Early Help procedures and advise professionals in the city about procedures, local support services and facilities that may be available for a family.
+Tier 2 co-ordinators support Portsmouth Safeguarding Children Partnership training in Early Help procedures and advise professionals in the city about procedures, local support services and facilities that may be available for a family.
 More information and contact details can be found here.

-Sexual Harassment and Sexual Violence between children in schools and colleges
+Sexual harassment and sexual violence between children in schools and colleges

-This is advice is provided by the Department for Education (the department).
+This advice is provided by the Department for Education for governing bodies, proprietors, headteachers, principals, senior leadership teams and designated safeguarding leads.
 The focus is sexual violence and sexual harassment between children at school and college.
 For the purposes of this advice, a child is anyone under the age of 18.
 It provides advice on what sexual violence and sexual harassment is, how to minimise the risk of it occurring and what to do when incidents occur, or are alleged to have occurred.

-Designed as a one-stop shop, the free to use website provides a range of subject specific toolkits and sections consisting of useful content such as pre-prepared lesson plans and ideas, activities, advice and additional information from credible organisations; features include news pages, campaigns, service directories and opportunities to share information or get involved in initiatives.
+Designed as a one-stop shop, the free-to-use website provides a range of subject specific toolkits and sections consisting of useful content such as pre-prepared lesson plans and ideas, activities, advice and additional information from credible organisations.
+Features include news pages, campaigns, service directories and opportunities to share information or get involved in initiatives.

 Ongoing development means that Safe4me will consistently evolve according to risks, demand and need, ensuring it remains current and credible at all times.
 It is important to future development and the overall of value of Safe4me that users have the opportunity to input their knowledge and expertise to the site, inviting users to share relevant information and resources they feel would be of value to others.